 from collections import Counter

-VADER is fast.
-On a standard laptop, it processes roughly 10,000 tweets per second.
-The compound score ranges from -1 (most negative) to +1 (most positive), with the ±0.05 thresholds recommended by the original paper.
+VADER is fast: roughly 10,000 tweets per second on a laptop.
+The compound score runs from -1 (most negative) to +1 (most positive), with the plus or minus 0.05 thresholds recommended by the original paper.

 Method 2: TextBlob